Public Choice Theory

 Paradox of Voting

-The paradox of voting is that when people use a paired-choice majority voting system, the priority selected may not reflect the true priorities of society, depending on the order of the voting choices.
+The paradox of voting is that when people use a paired-choice majority voting system, such as in United States elections, the priority selected may not reflect the true priorities of society, depending on the order of the voting choices.

 Median Voter Model